The Mars Hydro SP 150 LED Full-spectrum grow light is perfect for the person that wants to grow baby leaf lettuce or start garden sets in their home.

 How Well Was the Grow Light Packaged

 On the right side of the cover image of this article, you can also see a foam block.
-Two of these pre-formed, thick, hard foam blocks are placed on the bottom of the box, protecting the transformer and aluminum cooling fins on the light.
+Two pre-formed, thick, hard foam blocks are placed on the bottom of the box, protecting the transformer and aluminum cooling fins on the light.

 What’s Included With The SP 150 Grow Light